nodejs/node/doc/onboarding.md

     * Collaborators indicate that they have reviewed and approve of the the changes in a pull request using Github’s approval interface
     * Some people like to comment `LGTM` (“Looks Good To Me”)
-    * You have the power to approve any other collaborator's work.
+    * You have the authority to approve any other collaborator’s work.
-    * You may not approve your own pull requests.
+    * You cannot approve your own pull requests.
     * When explicitly using `Changes requested`, show empathy – comments will usually be addressed even if you don’t use it.
       * If you do, it is nice if you are available later to check whether your comments have been addressed
+      * Other collaborators will usually take `Changes requested` to mean that you are considering some of your comments to block the PR from landing.

   * What belongs in node:
     * Opinions vary – it’s good to have a broad collaborator base for that reason!
     * If node itself needs it (due to historic reasons), then it belongs in node
-      * That is to say, url is there because of http, freelist is there because of http, et al
+      * That is to say, url is there because of http, freelist is there because of http, etc.
-    * Also, things that cannot be done outside of core, or only with significant pain (for example `async_hooks`)
+    * Things that cannot be done outside of core, or only with significant pain (for example `async_hooks`)

   * Continuous Integration (CI) Testing:
     * [https://ci.nodejs.org/](https://ci.nodejs.org/)